the-P1neapple/WinJS-Microsoft-Account-Bypass/README.md

    - The safest way to get back to normal is to restart your computer by holding down the power button.
    - You can also restart the computer using Command Prompt or restart the Setup Application, you can find methods for these elsewhere.

-- **I forgot to disconnect from the internet or I am stuck on the Network Setup or Microsoft Experience screens**:
+- **I am stuck on the Network Setup or Microsoft Experience screens**:
    - You can either restart the computer to go back to the beginning of the install process (recommended).
    - Alternatively, you can connect to the internet and open the Developer Console on the "Name this Device" or the "Unlock your Microsoft Experience" screens (not recommended).
    - If you are here after a failed attempt of the OOBE\BYPASSNRO method, you would likely be at the "Unlock your Microsoft Experience" screen, you can still open the Developer Console here.